preactjs/preact-www/content/en/blog/preact-x.md

 be a breaking change for our consumers while point 1 would have a huge impact to folks building extensions like Preact Signals, Preact devtools, ...
 This could break a lot of the cool stuff our community is working on to extend Preact.

-As we were exploring Preact 11 we experimented with a new type of diffing, named [skew based diffing](https://github.com/preactjs/preact/pull/3388), this landed in Preact 11 and we saw real performance improvements as well as this fixing a bunch of long-running bugs.
-As time went on and we invested more time in Preact 11 we started noticing that the improvements we were landing weren't exclusive to Preact 11...
+As we were [experimenting](https://github.com/preactjs/preact/tree/v11) we went a new type of diffing, named [skew based diffing](https://github.com/preactjs/preact/pull/3388), we saw real performance improvements as well as this fixing a bunch of long-running bugs.
+As time went on and we invested more time in these experiemnts for Preact 11, we started noticing that the improvements we were landing weren't exclusive to Preact 11...

 ## Releases

-Since our Preact 11 announceement there have been 18 (!!) minor versions of Preact, a lot of these have been largely inspired by the work that we have been doing on Preact X. Let's go over a few of these and look at the impact.
+Since the aforementioned Preact 11 issue there have been 18 (!!) minor versions of Preact, a lot of these have been largely inspired by the work that we have been doing on Preact X. Let's go over a few of these and look at the impact.

 ### 10.5.0